How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 In this example, a connection attempt from my_user to the database my_db from 172.16.253.47 using md5 as the authentication method will be accepted.

-Note that the address shown in the example has /32 on the end to denote that all 32 of the high order bits must be matched.
-To allow connections to match from anywhere on that subnet we could also write it as 172.16.0.0/16 or 172.16.0.0 255.255.0.0 (the third format variant).
+Note that the address shown in the example has /32 on the end to denote that all 32 of the high-order bits must be matched.
+To allow connections to match from anywhere on that subnet, we could also write it as 172.16.0.0/16 or 172.16.0.0 255.255.0.0 (the third format variant).

-The fields in each line are always the connection type, the database name(s), the user name(s), the client network address/subnet (where needed) and the authentication method, plus any options that may be applicable.
+The fields in each line are always the connection type, the database name(s), the user name(s), the client network address/subnet (where needed), and the authentication method, plus any options that may be applicable.
 See the documentation for more information.

-As a general rule of thumb, any network connections should use either the hostssl or hostgssenc connection types to ensure that connections are encrypted.
+As a rule of thumb, any network connections should use either the hostssl or hostgssenc connection types to ensure that connections are encrypted.

 Trust

-trust is useful for testing and development work on the local machine where connecting via a UDS and when only fully trusted users have access to the machine, and data security is not a concern.
+The trust authentication method should only be used in exceptional circumstances, if at all, as it allows a matching client to connect to the server with no further authentication.
+Trust is useful for testing and development work on the local machine when connecting via a UDS, and when only fully trusted users have access to the machine and data security is not a concern.

-It is also a useful mechanism for resetting passwords in the server if there is no other way to login; temporarily allow trust access to connections from a UDS, connect to the server and reset the password, and then disable the trust access again.
+It is also a useful mechanism for resetting passwords in the server if there is no other way to log in; temporarily allow trust access to connections from a UDS, connect to the server and reset the password, and then disable the trust access again.

 Use trust with extreme care.
 It can be very dangerous!

-Peer & Ident
+Peer and Ident

-Peer and Ident are both methods of allowing users to be authenticated by the underlying operating system.
+Peer and ident are both methods of allowing users to be authenticated by the underlying operating system.
 Many Postgres packages come pre-configured to use peer authentication.

 The ident authentication method is only available for network connections.
 It works in a similar way to peer authentication, except that it relies on an ident server running on the client to confirm the username.